Closing Costs in Alberta

 Ask your bank if you’re concerned about the closing costs or would like to use some of your down payment money.

-How New Home Buyers Can Save
+How New Home Buyers Can Save on Closing Costs

 If you’re buying a brand new home, you may be able to save in a few ways.
 First, you don’t necessarily have to pay for a home inspection like you would if you were purchasing a resale.
 Regular inspections are part of the building process.
 Of course, some buyers still decide to have an independent home inspection, but it’s not a requirement.